laashub/kudo/keps/0022-diagnostics-bundle.md

 - RBAC resources that are applicable to the KUDO controller manager
 - Current settings and version information for KUDO
 - Status of last preflight check run.
+- k8s events (can we filter them for resources that the instance owns?)

 Operator developer experience, then, focuses on customizing diagnostics information to gather information about the running application.
 The following